warpdotdev/docs/getting-started/privacy.md

 Fill out this [Typeform](https://zachlloyd.typeform.com/to/UnZu0akR#question=github?utm\_source=docs) if you're interested in Warp supporting other providers.
 {% endhint %}

-Currently we only support logging in with GitHub, Google, and email links.
+Currently, we only support logging in with GitHub, Google, and email links.

 ## What telemetry data are you collecting and why?